rust-lang/bors/docs/development.md

 Make sure to also run `cargo sqlx migrate run` to apply the migrations to the database.

 ### Updating the DB schema

+> [!CAUTION]
+> When adding a new `NOT NULL` column, always specify the `DEFAULT` value that will be backfilled
+> during the migration!
+Otherwise, the migration might break the deployed bors service.

 1) Generate a new migration
     ```console
     $ cargo sqlx migrate add <new-migration>